-marmorata (r = 0.037, P = 0.236; r = 0.074, P = 0.130 when excluding the single population outside Grande-Terre), nor in D. surinamense (r = -0.077, P = 0.857; Figure 2).
-S1B), with the smallest cluster rather distributed in the South-West of Grande-Terre, but not only.
+S2B), with the smallest cluster rather distributed in the South-West of Grande-Terre, but not only.
 A single cluster was detected in D. depressissimum, suggestive, together with the limited isolation by distance, of an even distribution of genetic diversity at Grande-Terre scale.
-The pattern is much more complex in D. surinamense with eight clusters (Figure S1C), few populations (e.g., Belin or Poucet) belonging to a single cluster and no obvious population structure.
+The pattern is much more complex in D. surinamense with eight clusters (Figure S2C), few populations (e.g., Belin or Poucet) belonging to a single cluster and no obvious population structure.
 Moreover, this analysis did not suggest common geographic patterns of clustering among species.
 Even when enforcing a fixed number of clusters for all species (e.g., K = 2, as in A. marmorata), no common pattern emerged (data not shown).

 Environmental and demographic drivers of genetic diversity

 The mean values of site characteristics (Table S4) for the 2001-2007 period did not differ significantly from those of the 2008-2015 period in the same set of sites (Table S8), suggesting temporal stability over our survey.
 It should be added that no temporal variation in cumulative rainfall over both the rainy season and the little rainy season has been detected over the same period (Pantel et al., submitted).
 We also compared values for these sites with those of all other sites in our survey over the 2001-2007 period, and detected no difference, except for stability: the genotyped populations were in more stable sites than the others (Table S8), presumably because unstable sites are often dry by definition, limiting the possibility of sampling.
 With this exception, the sites in which genetic analyses were conducted therefore seem representative of all sites in our survey.
 We conducted the same two series of tests for each species separately.
 No differences were detected (all P > 0.05; results not shown), except when comparing the sites studied in A. marmorata and D. depressissimum and all other sites for vegetation cover (t = -3.039, P = 0.004 and t = -4.009, P = 3*10-3 respectively): the sites sampled for genetic analyses showed less vegetation cover.
 We detected correlations between some of these variables when considering all genotyped populations (Table S9).
 Unsurprisingly, stability was positively correlated with size and vegetation cover, and connectivity was positively correlated with invasion age.
-It is less expected to find a negative correlation between size and connectivity and a positive one between stability and density of favorable habitats.
+Two correlations were significant in cases in which we did not expect a correlation, specifically, a negative correlation between size and connectivity and a positive one between stability and the density of favorable habitats.
+Note also that none of the variables was correlated to all others, suggesting that they bring partially independent information and can therefore be used in the statistical models below.